polyfy/polylith/readme.md

 If you have resons to run the tests for each project separately using tools.deps, then you also have to specify test paths.

+> Note: All the project `deps.edn` config files under the `projects` directory specifies what bricks to include by giving
+> a list of `:local/root` mappings.
+The poly `test` command uses this information to figure out what bricks and
+> library dependencies that should be included when executing the tests, by looking into each brick's `deps.edn` file.
+> tools.deps does not "inherit" test dependencies from `:local/root` mappings, which is the reason we have to add our
+> dependencis as separate paths in `/deps.edn` to allow IDE's and other tooling to work properly.

-> Note: All projects under the `projects` directory specifies what bricks to include by giving the `:local/root` key.
-This way of including components as dependencies instead of paths is currently not supported in the `development` project, and the reason we choose to wait is that some development environments don't support it at very well at the moment.
+This way of including components as dependencies instead of paths is not supported in the `development` project.
+The reason is that , and the reason we choose to wait is that some development environments don't support it very well at the moment.

 Let's summarise where the paths/dependencies to bricks are located:
 - The dev project: `./deps.edn` > `:aliases` > `:dev` > `:extra-paths`